 Read or Watch:

 - Find an internship – you can search for postings on Handshake to start your search.

 - Focus on honing your writing, public speaking, teamwork, critical thinking, analytical and specific technological skill by reading about best practices.

 - Conduct research to determine the types of entry-level positions for which you might qualify.

-- View a LinkedIn tutorial on the basics of setting up a profile.
+- View LinkedIn tutorials on the basics of setting up a profile.